Melbourne North Station, Victoria Police Cyberstalking Investigation (Earl de Blonville, alleged victim)

 The second reason given was that "if the evidence doesn't support interviewing the alleged criminal, then we don't interview them".
 Again, a simple "we found no evidence of a crime" would have been a more accurate answer.

 Here's a quote from Sgt.
 Brown's email of January 17, 2017: "The investigation by D/S/C Colban is now completed and no further action will be pursued by Victoria Police."
 (My emphasis in color)

 Yet, in response to my FOI request for access to the investigation file, Mr. Davey says his hands are tied because the Melbourne North Police station characterizes the investigation as "unsolved".
-As I understand it from Mr. Davey, had the investigation been characterized by one of the other choices ("no further police action", "not authorized" and "no offense detected") Mr. Davey could have proceeded with processing the request.
-Clearly, "no further police action", "not authorized" and "no offense detected" are all more consistent with the finding "and no further action will be pursued by Victoria Police" than "unsolved".
+As I understand it from Mr. Davey, had the investigation been characterized by one of the other choices ("no further police action" and "no offense detected") Mr. Davey could have proceeded with processing the request.
+Clearly, "no further police action" and "no offense detected" are all more consistent with the finding "and no further action will be pursued by Victoria Police" than "unsolved".

 Another particularly vexing aspect of this affair is that there is now, permanently, a file that links my name to cyberstalking.
 This, in spite of the fact that no proof of any threat was ever provided (one of the defining elements of cyberstalking is a credible and purposeful threat of physical or emotional injury).
 And this in spite of the fact that the police closed the investigation without even contacting me.
 All that speaks to it having been a baseless allegation in the first place.

 Constable Colban's request for removal of my website, earldeblonville.net:

 The below message was received at our support or abuse email address.
 It